Saving & Spending Financial Health

 If your recently deceased spouse was receiving Social Security benefits, the Social Security Administration (SSA) needs to be notified as soon as possible so it can pay out survivor benefits, stop sending benefit checks, or take another action.

-Typically, your funeral director takes care of contacting the SSA on your behalf, but you’ll want to double-check that they’ve done so.
+Typically, your funeral director contacts the SSA on your behalf, but you should double-check that they have.

 Call the Social Security Administration directly if you have to